mikeyjwilliams/Sprint-Challenge-React-Smurfs/README.md

   Create, Read, Update, Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      Create -> Post, Update -> Post, Read -> Get, Delete -> Delete

-- [ ] Mention three tools we can use to make AJAX requests.
+* [ ] Mention three tools we can use to make AJAX requests.

   Axios, fetch, XmlHttpRequest